-Website: http://amst.hss.kennesaw.edu/
+Web address: http://amst.hss.kennesaw.edu

-Master of Arts in American Studies Program Description
+Master of American Studies

 KSU's master's program in American Studies (MAST) offers an interdisciplinary study of American cultures as they exist locally, regionally, nationally, and transnationally.
 As the sole American Studies graduate curriculum in the University System of Georgia, KSU's new course of study will introduce students to the most important and innovative scholarship dealing with the United States and the Americas and their role in the world.
 Students will have the opportunity to engage in practical, project-based learning linked to their own professional development needs and interests.
-Thus, students will not only learn cutting-edge approaches to the study of American history, politics, literature, arts, and culture, but they will also apply this knowledge thorugh group work, collaborations with faculty, community service, and career-related capstone projects.
+Thus, students will not only learn cutting-edge approaches to the study of American history, politics, literature, arts, and culture, but they will also apply this knowledge through group work, collaborations with faculty, community service, and career-related capstone projects.

-General Requirements for Admission to the American Studies Program
+General Requirements for Admission to the MAST Program